Copper skink: Distribution

+The skink is found across the North Island of New Zealand, but is absent from much of the Hawkes Bay area.
+In addition, the species can be found on many islands off the coast of the North Island, including Great Barrier Island and Little Barrier Island.

 Conservation

 Despite the dramatic alteration of New Zealand's landscape by humans, the copper skink has adapted relatively well to urbanisation of its environment.
 In 2012 the Department of Conservation (DOC) classified the copper skink as Not Threatened under the New Zealand Threat Classification System.
 It is a common sight in many Auckland gardens, due to its ability to thrive in a range of microhabitats.
 In the early 1980s (when this species had unprotected status) about a dozen adult Copper Skinks were captured in a park near Tauranga and released in the Lynmore suburb of Rotorua where there was no natural population.
 Despite a large domestic cat population the descendants of these relocated Copper Skinks are still present with juveniles regularly found at the original release site (most recent obs July 2020).
 This demonstrates that relocations of this species into urban gardens can be successful.
 However, introduced mammalian predators such as cats, rodents and hedgehogs have proven to reduce their population numbers in many regions.

 In addition to the threat of mammalian predators, there are concerns that the competition for resources between the copper skink and the introduced rainbow skink (Lampropholis delicata) may present a further threat to copper skink populations.
 A prolific breeder, the rainbow skink occupies a very similar niche to the copper skink in terms of habitat and diet, indicating a significant competition between the species.
 Despite the concern, there has been relatively little research conducted into the potential effects of rainbow skinks in New Zealand.
 One 2004 study did compare the condition of captive copper and rainbow skinks housed together with those housed separately, and did not find significant difference between the two.
-However, due to the high overlap of the species’ resource requirements, the rainbow skink is still considered by many to be a potential threat to copper skink populations.
+However, due to the high overlap of the species' resource requirements, the rainbow skink is still considered by many to be a potential threat to copper skink populations.